pip-services/pip-services-docs/content/en/python/commons/validate/validation_exception.md

 #### from_results
 Creates a new ValidationException based on errors in validation results.
-If validation results have no errors, than null is returned.
+If validation results have no errors, then null is returned.

 > `static` from_results(correlation_id: Optional[str], results: List[[ValidationResult](../validation_result)], strict: bool)